Skip to content

 Relaxed Weight

-A state free of antagonistic muscle tension, allowing body mass to be applied effectively.
+A state free of muscle tension, allowing mass to be applied effectively.

 (Definition Only)